WV–Ireland Transatlantic Partnership

 • Academic Credential: While in Ireland, students complete the Certificate in Cultural Landscapes: Newgrange and the Boyne Valley at Dundalk Institute of Technology, earning internationally recognized academic credit while engaging directly with Ireland’s archaeological and cultural heritage landscapes.

-Cultural Connections: Ireland and Appalachia
+Shared Cultural Heritage: Ireland and Appalachia

 Why Ireland?
 Why Appalachia?
 Appalachia and Ireland share deep historical connections shaped by migration, landscape, and community traditions.
 By exploring these connections directly in Ireland, students gain a new perspective on their own region—seeing Appalachian culture not as isolated, but as part of a broader Atlantic world shaped by movement, exchange, and shared histories.